mikolajgraczyk/todo-list-react/README.md

 # Tasks lits

 # Description
 You're looking at a to-do-list created by newbie to practice JS and CSS in react.
-You cannot interact with the app yet.
+You can interact with it by adding your own tasks and manage them

 ![example](https://github.com/scudoo/ToDoList/blob/main/images/To%20do%20List%20xample.gif?raw=true)